Back up and restore data

 - Create a repository in Google GCS

-The following example creates a repository named test_repo
+The following example creates a repository named test_repo in the Google GCS bucket bucket_gcs.

 CREATE REPOSITORY test_repo